-Double taxation agreements (DTAs) prevent the double taxation of natural persons and legal entities with an international nexus in the area of taxes on income and capital.
-They therefore represent an important element in promoting international economic activities.
+Double taxation agreements (DTAs) prevent the double taxation of private individuals and legal entities with an international nexus in the area of taxes on income and capital.
+They are therefore an important element in promoting international economic activities.
 Switzerland currently has DTAs with over 100 countries and is seeking to extend its agreement network further.
 Switzerland also has eight agreements for the avoidance of double taxation with respect to inheritance and estate taxes.

 Double taxation typically occurs when two states tax the same income or assets of a taxpayer.
 Most of the provisions of a DTA are dedicated to avoiding double taxation by giving the contracting states the right to tax the individual types of income and assets.
 However, they merely restrict the contracting states' taxation right.
 The basis for taxation lies in the contracting states' domestic law.

-The list of persons who can benefit from a DTA is long and varied, e.g.:
+The list of persons who can benefit from a DTA is long and varied and includes: